-A lot has changed in 2020, but for businesses involved with consistent outreach, the model for success has progressively evolved over the past two decades.
+A lot has changed in the world of content strategy, but for businesses involved with consistent outreach, the model for success has progressively evolved over the past two decades.

 That’s because advancements in technology—mainly due to the Internet—have given consumers more control in the sales process than ever before.
 Specifically, the ability to access information with a simple online search or inquiry has changed consumer behavior.

 As a result, the process to reach new prospects, convert them into leads, and nurture them through the sales funnel has changed dramatically.

 To that end, businesses need to adjust their outreach efforts in order to better meet the needs of consumers.
 An effective way to do this, is by creating content marketing campaigns.

 Content marketing is simply a marketing strategy designed to generate interest in a product or service by creating and distributing content that contains relevant information to a specific audience.

 Think of content marketing as an avenue to tell your story, but in a way that makes your audience want to listen.
 In order to do this, content must be:

 - 9 KPIs that Every Content Marketer Needs to Track

 - Content Marketing ROI: How to Track Your Blog’s Performance

 - Brand Voice Guide: How to Define, Validate & Utilize Brand Voice in Your Content Marketing